jzhenghm/MyPlayAppTracking/README.md

 # App deployment traking #

 ## Overview ##
-This is a web-based application to tracing applications deployed in the serveral environment: QA, stage, Labs, Production.
+This is a web-based application to tracing applications deployed in the serval environment: QA, stage, Labs, Production.
-The application is developed in Scala Playframework.
+The application is developed in Scala Play framework.

-* Th project is implemented in playframework MVC pattern.
+* Th project is implemented in Play framework MVC pattern.
 The class packages are view, controller, model and data access layer.
 REST service endpoint is configured in the file `config\routes`
 * Relational database is the data storage of the application.
 In the data access layer tables are mapped to Scala collection using Play Slick API.
 * For the demo purpose, I set H2 in-memory database as default configuration. when the application is started up database is initialized and sample data is inserted with Play Evolution. (see the scripts in `config\envolutions\default`)